Alauna (Maryport): Character

+Recent excavations have shown that a nearby enclosure ditch related to a late Iron Age and Romano-British farmstead may even have supplied the fort with food, possibly in exchange for goods like pottery.

 Geophysical survey

 TimeScape Surveys (Biggins & Taylor), supported by a grant from the Maryport Heritage Trust, conducted a magnetometry geophysical survey of the fort and its vicus (civilian settlement).
 Some targeted areas of resistivity survey were completed.
 The survey was conducted between May 2000 and September 2003 on land at Camp Farm, Maryport.
 Covering 72.5 hectares (170 acres), it is the largest geophysical survey carried out on the northern Roman frontier.

 The survey revealed multi-period activity, together with the possible location of a Roman port or causeway.
 The fort had been robbed of stone to construct other buildings in the locality.
 The vicus was well-preserved and had a substantial road leading to the suspected Roman entrepôt.
 The field system surrounding the vicus was extensive and showed small 'market garden' plots, some containing buildings.
 The survey also detected a suspected Iron Age enclosure and elements of medieval buildings.

 Museum and artefacts

 The Roman fort site was owned from the 16th century by generations of the Senhouse family.
 The main building on the site was constructed as a naval artillery drill hall in 1885; it was converted into a museum (the Senhouse Roman Museum) in 1990.
 The Senhouse family's collections are now housed in the museum.
 The numerous Roman artefacts include altars.
 The site has yielded more altars than any other in Britain, and the finds have been made over a long period of time, from Tudor times to the present century.